 Records for students in the MLS Program are maintained in the MLS office for 3-5 years and then moved to a UNM approved storage facility.
-Under the "Family Educational Rights and Privacy Act" a student "who is or has been in attendance at the agency or institution has the right to inspect and review his/her education records."
+Under the "Family Educational Rights and Privacy Act" eligible students "have the right to inspect and review the student's education records maintained by the school."
 Request should be made to the Education Support Coordinator.
-The MLS Program follows the "Policy Guidelines for Confidentiality of Student Records" found in The UNM Pathfinder.
+The MLS Program follows the "Policy Guidelines for Confidentiality of Student Records" found in the UNM Pathfinder.

-MLS will not give out information on students unless permission is given by the student.
+MLS will not give out information on students unless permission is given by the student (refer to Student Packet Form: Medical Laboratory Sciences Release Statement).
 This includes all information contained in student's records and general information on a student's progress in the program.